(DWI) and (DUI) FAQs

 When can an officer expand a traffic stop into a DWI investigation?

 You need a DWI attorney with a unique approach.
 To dispute this, I pull public records of police reports involving the arresting officer in DWI charges.
 Most of the time, you will find the officers sight the same indicators.
 This goes to their credibility.
 It’s hard to believe everyone who drinks displays bloodshot and watery eyes, and therefore, their testimony is not credible.
 While creditability determinations are not made at a pre-trial stage, the trustworthiness of their statements can raise argument in certain cases.

 When can an officer arrest me for DWI or DUI?

-To rebut probable cause, you need a DWI attorney who knows how to obtain the evidence you need.
+To rebut probable cause, you need a DWI attorney and criminal defense attorney who knows how to obtain the evidence you need.
 Max prides himself on affordable rates to make excellent representation available to all, including offering payment plans to those in need.

 How can I fight the Field Sobriety Test after taking it?